fabrice-Manzi/oracle_pdb_ass_II_29462_fabrice/README.md

 # ASSIGNMENT II: ORACLE PLUGGABLE DATABASE (PDB) MANAGEMENT

 ## TASK OVERVIEW
-This assignment was mainly focusing on** Oracle Multitenant Architecture**.
-Mainly on creation and deletion of pluggable database(PDB), user creation and management inside a PDB, use of oracle enterprise manager(OEM) and technical documentation using GitHub.
+This assignment was mainly focusing on**Oracle Multitenant Architecture**.
+Mainly on creation and deletion of pluggable database(PDB), user creation and management inside a PDB, use of oracle enterprise manager(OEM) and technical documentation using GitHub.The objective was to strengthen practical database administration skills that are essential for future PL/SQL labs, practical tests, etc...
-** Oracle Environment**
+##**Oracle Environment**
-In this assignment, I used **oracle 21c** which has built-in feature of OEM.
+In this assignment, I used different tools including:
+- Oracle 21c
+- Command prompt(SqlPlus)
+- Oracle enterprise manager

 ## TASKS BREAKDOWN
 I worked on 3 main tasks in this assignment.